RaviTambade/TAP/notes/02_learning_methodology/Contents/codingculture.md

 ### 2. 📚 **Continuous Learning**

 Every TAP intern is a student forever.
+We
+- read
+- explore
+- break things
-We read, explore, break things, fix them, and share back.
+- fix them, and
+- share back.

 > “When you stop learning, your code stops evolving.”